analogdevicesinc/msdk/Libraries/Cordio/docs/CORDIO_USERGUIDE.md

 Peripheral applications will have a static structure that contains all of the advertising parameters.
 If run-time changes are desired, you must call ```AppAdvStop()``` before changing the parameters and ```AppAdvStart()``` to resume.

 With this configuration, the device will advertise at a fast interval (300 * 0.625 = 187.5 ms) for 5 seconds.
-It will then advertise slowly (1600 * 0.625 = 1000 ms) indefinetly.
+It will then advertise slowly (1600 * 0.625 = 1000 ms) indefinitely.
 ``` c
 /*! configurable parameters for advertising */
 static const appAdvCfg_t datsAdvCfg = {